Performance of quantum registers in diamond in the presence of spin impurities: Theory and Methods

 where $n$ denotes the bath configuration and $l$ the spin we add to the density matrix.
 The time evolved density matrix of the system for the specific spin $l$ reads

-Note that the pulse sequence operators $\mathcal{S}_{n,l}$ now also contain the full interaction of the spin $l$ in the environment (encoded in $H_B^{(E1,n,l)}$) with the register.
+Note that the pulse sequence operators $\mathcal{S}_{n,l}$ now also contain the full interaction of the spin $l$ in the environment and its local Hamiltonian (encoded in $H_\mathcal{B}^{(E1,n,l)}+H_I^{(E1,n,l)}$) with the register.
 With the definition of these quantities, a density matrix element of the full gCCE1 contribution is defined as

 where each numerator in the product contains the full interaction with a different environmental spin.
 Since $\rho^{(n,l)}_{\text{E1}}(t)$ contains also the mean field contribution for all other spins apart from $l$, we have to divide by it for each term to only multiply corrections to the mean field approximation.
 The final gCCE1 density matrix is then calculated via